Modeling Solids in Nuclear Astrophysics with Smoothed Particle Hydrodynamics: Crust Simulations with FleCSPH

 The 2D cross-sections for density, crust and core particle distributions in the stars are given in Fig.~\ref{fig:star_cross}.
 The original density profile, the modified profile, and resulting particle densities for all three NSTs are shown in Fig.~\ref{fig:profiles}.
 In all three setups, the crust is modeled as a thin, single-particle layer on top of the core with a density of $\sim 1.2 \times 10^{14} \: \mathrm{g/cm^3} \: \sim 0.5 \: \rho_{\rm sat}$ and radius $R_c \sim 12.3 \: \mathrm{km}$.
 Due to the relatively high but homogeneous density in the crust, we will use a constant shear modulus of $\mu = 10^{30} \: \mathrm{erg/cc}$.
 In this setup, the expected toroidal oscillation frequencies are $f_{P,l} \sim 28.9\,{\rm Hz}$ and $f_{S,l} \sim 16.7\,{\rm Hz}$. \\

-FleCSPH posses the capability to use external potentials to move particles to a desired distribution (as described in Section~\ref{sed:discretization}).
+FleCSPH posses the capability to use external potentials to move particles to a desired distribution.
 These potentials are usually applied in particle relaxation but can also replace N-body and FMM gravitational force calculations by assigning particle accelerations which are expected from gravitational forces~\citep{Tsao2021}.
-The use of external potentials facilitates and speeds up the simulation of NSTs.
-Especially for spherical stars, the potential can be simply determined from the density profile.
-With that, we will apply this approach in all simulations of crustal toroidal oscillations.
+The use of external potentials speeds up NTS simulations and facilitates the relaxation of particles into the desired density profile with a quasi-regular distribution.
+We will describe the relaxation process in more detail in the next section and apply external gravitational potentials throughout the rest of the paper for crustal toroidal oscillations.

-To initialize the oscillations, we assign velocities according to an $m=0,\:l=2$ mode of the form:
+To initialize the latter, we assign velocities according to an $m=0,\:l=2$ mode of the form:

 where $M$ is the amplitude of the perturbation.